 Disruptions in the economy and changing demographics caused by neoliberalism and globalization are also contributing to this crisis in “traditional” understandings of masculinity and gender.
 There is a great disruption and paradigm shift: too many men and boys find themselves adrift, embracing unhealthy behavior in an effort to make sense of their lives and social responsibilities.

 Globalization has played a role by moving what were high paying manufacturing jobs to the third world.
 Birth control, which allows women for the first time in human history to control whether they have children, has been a bigger factor by far.
-The welfare state, which gives women who do want to have children the option to do so with a man, is perhaps the biggest factor.
+The welfare state, which gives women who do want to have children the option to do so without a man, is perhaps the biggest factor.
 These have led to a large problem, of which identitarianism is only one symptom.

 What does healthy masculinity look like?

 Healthy men (like healthy women) should take responsibility for themselves.
-For men, this means improving themselves and becoming self sufficient, and deciding whether and how they want to engage in long term relationships with women in a society that continues to make this an ever more risky endeavor.
+For men, this means improving themselves and becoming self sufficient, and deciding whether and how they want to engage in long term relationships with women in a society that continues to make this an ever more risky endeavour.

 How do race and gender relate to each other in right wing politics?